bolaft/diannotator/README.md

 # Overview

 DiAnnotator is a dialogue annotation tool.
 It is meant to reduce the need to use the mouse to annotate dialogues and to improve keyboard-only annotation speed and reliability.
-DiAnnotator can be used to segment utterances, to apply dialogue act or sentiment-analysis labels, to link dialogue segments and to modify taxonomies.
+DiAnnotator can be used to segment utterances, to apply dialogue act or sentiment-analysis labels, to link text segments and to modify taxonomies.
 DiAnnotator is fully multi-layer, and therefore supports annotation schemes such as DAMSL and ISO 24617-2.

 # Requirements